Mensi-Mohamed-Amine/Red-Pointer-CTF-Writeups/Data Exfiltration System/README.md

 ## Overview

 In this CTF task, we exploit a logic flaw in a file-handling program to exfiltrate the contents of `notes.txt` by poisoning a file cache and redirecting writes to `/dev/stdout`.
-No memory corruption is needed—just creative abuse of how filenames are cached and reused.
+No memory corruption is needed just creative abuse of how filenames are cached and reused.

 ---